People

 BA, Dance and English

-Betsy Maloney Leaf, PhD, MFA, is the co-License Program Lead in the Arts in Education program.
-She works with the interarts (visual art, dance, theatre arts) initial license program and teaches undergraduate courses in the Department of Curriculum & Instruction.
+Betsy Maloney Leaf, PhD, MFA, is the co-License Program Lead and the program area coordinator in the Arts in Education program.
+She works with the interarts (visual art, dance, theatre arts) initial license program and teaches graduate level research courses in the Department of Curriculum & Instruction.

-Currently, Maloney Leaf serves on the editorial board for Dance Education in Practice and is a member of the National Dance Education Organization's Justice, Equity, Diversity, and Inclusion (JEDI) work group.
+Currently, Maloney Leaf serves on the editorial board for Dance Education in Practice and is a board member for ARENA Dances in Minneapolis.

 Maloney earned her PhD in curriculum & instruction from the University of Minnesota, her MFA in dance performance and choreography from the University of Colorado, and her BA in dance and English from Gustavus Adolphus College.
 She holds a Minnesota K-12 teaching license in dance and theatre.